jlmitche23/jlmitche23.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first-year Computer Science PhD student at the University of Southern California (USC), advised by Prof. [Chao Wang](https://sites.usc.edu/chaowang/).
+I'm a second-year Computer Science PhD student at the University of Southern California (USC), advised by Prof. [Chao Wang](https://sites.usc.edu/chaowang/).

-My research interests lie in applying techniques from formal methods and programming languages to improve the safety and reliability of software.
-Recently, I've been working on safe deep learning!
+My research interests lie in developing abstract interpretation-based frameworks to improve the safety and reliability of software.

 Prior to USC, I received my B.S. in Computer Science with a minor in Mathematics from UC Davis, where I was advised by Prof. [Aditya V. Thakur](https://thakur.cs.ucdavis.edu/).